JoshuaWaldron215/HMBLtrash/replit.md

 - **Responsive Design**: Layouts tuned for all screen sizes, with collapsible sidebars on desktop and mobile overlays.
 - **Branding**: “Acapella Trash Removal powered by HMBL.”
 - **Service Availability**: 7 days a week.
+- **Payment System**: Full Stripe integration with both one-time payments and subscription billing.
+Frontend checkout and subscription flows with Stripe Elements for secure payment processing.

 ## External Dependencies
 - **Database**: Neon Database (serverless PostgreSQL)